17 Powder Foundations to Try in 2023 and How to Apply ThemJanuary 13, 2023

 Powder comes either pressed or loose.
 The difference?
 Loose tends to be more lightweight.
 The pigments are finer, so they’re more blendable.
-If it’s full coverage you want, go with a pressed powder compact.
-Another plus for pressed powders: “Loose powders can get very messy,” says Almodovar.
+If it’s full coverage you want, consider a pressed powder compact or powder foundation.
+“Loose powders can get very messy,” says Almodovar.
 If you take your makeup on the go, then a pressed compact is a smart choice.
-However, if you like the lighter look of a loose powder, look for one that comes in no-spill packaging with a built-in brush.
+If, however, you like the lighter look of a loose powder, go for one that comes in no-spill packaging with a built-in brush.

-For sheer coverage: Ditch the sponge applicator that your compact likely came with and apply it with a fluffy brush (try NYX Cosmetics Tapered Powder Brush) instead.
+For sheer coverage: Ditch the sponge applicator that your compact might have come with and apply it with a fluffy brush (try the NYX Professional Makeup Tapered Powder Brush) instead.
 It will disperse the pigments in the sheerest way, says Almodovar.
-If you want a little more coverage, apply your powder with a brush that has densely packed bristles such as IT Cosmetics Heavenly Luxe Flat Top Buffing Foundation Brush #6.
+If you want a little more coverage, apply your powder with a brush that has densely packed bristles, such as the IT Cosmetics Heavenly Luxe Flat Top Buffing Foundation Brush #6.

 For medium coverage: Use the applicator that comes with the compact (often a sponge) to tap the powder all over your face, or wherever you need it most.
 “Then follow up with a fluffy brush to blend what needs to be blended and brush off the excess from the skin,” he says.